Open Call for Guest Curation – Inclusion and Diversity Screening Days

 All ideas are reviewed by the ICO internal team and the Screening Days Advisory Group.
 Once successful ideas have been selected to be taken forward, you will be given more guidance about session design and inviting speakers.
 We are happy to receive more than one suggestion if you have it.

-We will let you know if your idea has been accepted or not by 25 August, offering you around four weeks to prepare the programme if successful.
+We will let you know whether your idea has been accepted or not by 5 August, offering you around six weeks to prepare the programme if successful.
 We are happy to offer feedback on all submissions if desired.